 Fixed basic compensation for Corporate Directors is determined within the limit of total fixed basic compensation, which has been resolved at the Annual General Meeting of Shareholders.
 The amount of compensation for Representative Directors is discussed and decided by the Board of Directors based on the proposals by the Compensation Committee, while the amount of compensation of Corporate Directors excluding Representative Directors is finalized by CEO based on the resolution of the Board of Directors.
-The amount of compensation for Directors are determined with reference to the compensation standards of industry peers in Japan and overseas provided by the external research organizations, along with advice from external experts, and for Executive Directors, commensurate with the scale of job responsibilities based on the job grade framework.
-Furthermore, the Compensation Committee also verifies its appropriateness with reference to the advice from the external experts.
+The amount of compensation for Directors are determined with reference to the compensation standards of companies in Japan and overseas provided by the external research organizations, along with advice from external experts, and for inside Directors, commensurate with the scale of job responsibilities based on the job grade framework.
+The appropriateness of the amounts is also verified by the Compensation Committee with reference to the advice from the external experts.